smtilson/test-aufgabe-ft/README.md

 This API is not yet deployed to Heroku.
 It can be forked from [this](https://github.com/smtilson/test-aufgabe-ft/) repository and run locally.

 ### Requirements
-The main packages used are Django 5.1.6, Django REST Framework 3.15.2, and Django Filter djangorestframework_simplejwt==5.4.0 django-filter
+The main packages used are Django 5.1.6, Django REST Framework 3.15.2, and Django Filter 25.1.
-.

 ### Login and Signup
-A
+A new user can signup at the endpoint /users/signup/.
+The user will receive a token.
+This token should be passed in the header of all requests to the API:
+HTTP_AUTHORIZATION: Token token.key

+After initial signup, the user will also receive the same token upon login at the endpoint /users/login/.

+### Users
+The user endpoint is /users/.
+This endpoint can be used to create a new user, retrieve a list of all users, retrieve a single user, update a user, and delete a user.
+This page is intended for use
 ## Design Decisions
 ### User Types
 I decided to have one basic user type.
 Any user can be an owner and any user can be a manager.
 This can be easily modified to prevent owners from being managers and managers from being owners, but this didn't seem like a priority.